apache/mesos/docs/authorization.md

 ## ACLs

 Authorization is implemented via Access Control Lists (ACLs).
 For each of the above cases, ACLs can be used to restrict access.
-Operators can setup ACLs in JSON format.
-See [authorizer.proto](https://github.com/apache/mesos/blob/master/include/mesos/authorizer/authorizer.proto) for details.
+Operators can setup ACLs in JSON format when starting the master (see [Configuring Authorization](#aclsConfiguration) for details).

 Each ACL specifies a set of `Subjects` that can perform an `Action` on a set of `Objects`.